Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Watertown

-Lawn edging projects in Watertown must comply with local zoning setbacks, typically 3-10 feet from property lines, though verification with municipal ordinances is recommended.
-Always respect easements and right-of-way restrictions.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Lawn edging projects must comply with local zoning setbacks, typically 3-10 feet from property lines, and respect all easements.
+Always verify current Watertown ordinances before starting work.
+Utility protection is critical—contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) and use hand-digging near irrigation, lighting, gas, or electric lines.
 Safety protocols require PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves.
-Maintain 30-50 feet sight distance triangles at intersections and driveways, and avoid blocking hydrants or emergency access.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Watertown Inspectional Services